beep-beep-beep-boop/loop/README.md

 runs its arguments as a shell command whenever you press a key

-useful for running a thing that you are making over and over over as you make changes
+useful for running a thing that you are making over and over as you make changes

+put the command in quotes if you want to use &&, ie `loop "gcc main.c && ./a.out"`

 ---